Charley Hull: 2025

 In March, at the Women's World Golf Championship in Singapore, Hull held a one-shot lead at the end of the third round.
 However, a final-round 74 saw her miss out on the title to Lydia Ko, and Hull finished T4th, six shots behind Ko.
 She finished fourth at the Women's Irish Open in early July, but the following week she was forced to withdraw from the Evian Championship after collapsing during her opening round.
-At the Women's British Open, Hull finished T2nd at Royal Porthcawl, two strokes behind Miyu Yamashita.
+At the Women's British Open, Hull finished in a tied-2nd at Royal Porthcawl, two strokes behind Miyu Yamashita.
 At the PIF Global Series event in Houston, Hull finished tied for second as she chased her first victory of 2025, which she would get the following week at the Kroger Queen City Championship by one stroke over world No. 1 Jeeno Thitikul who four-putted the par-5 18th hole, allowing Hull a tap-in birdie for the win and her third LPGA title.

 In September, Hull reached a career high of number five in the world rankings, becoming the first Englishwoman to reach the top-5 since the rankings were introduced in 2006.
 The following month, she competed for the World team at the 2025 International Crown, and they finished in third position.
 In November, Hull finished in a share for fourth place at The Annika.